zchen15/plasmid/README.md

 `Aligner` contains functions for sequence alignment and search

-`Designer` contains functions for generation of primers for extension PCR, Gibson Assembly, and Golden Gate Assembly
+`Designer` contains functions for generation of primers for extension PCR, Gibson Assembly, Golden Gate Assembly, and LAMP.

+More functionalities can be added if you ask nicely!
+You can reach me via the issues page.

 ## Installation
 Run the following commands to clone and install this library.
 This package will be published to pypi once testing is complete.